 The overall inflation rate on the Archway network follows the model of the mint module in the Cosmos Hub, with total token supply increasing between 7% and 20% annually, depending on the ratio of tokens that are actively staked on the network.

-To mitigate potential Sybil attacks and ensure spamming transactions is not profitable, each dApp has a max inflation rewards cap.
-At network launch, there is a hard cap based on the total gas fees paid per dApp.
+To mitigate potential Sybil attacks and ensure spamming transactions is not profitable, each dapp has a max inflation rewards cap.
+At network launch, there is a hard cap based on the total gas fees paid per dapp.
 A contract deployed to Archway cannot earn rewards greater than the total gas it generates within an epoch.
-Implementation of a dynamic rewards cap is being actively researched and can be updated through future governance.
-Transitioning to a floating cap provides more flexible distribution and further incentivizes developers to continuously improve their dApps.
+The implementation of a dynamic rewards cap is being actively researched and can be updated through future governance.
+Transitioning to a floating cap provides more flexible distribution and further incentivizes developers to continuously improve their dapps.

 Any surplus in rewards is contributed to the Archway community pool where the funds are managed through governance.